Meet the Chairman of the Jimmy Fund: Larry Lucchino

-Dana-Farber Cancer Institute has appointed Boston Red Sox President/CEO Emeritus Larry Lucchino as Chairman of the Jimmy Fund.
-Lucchino has long been a supporter, leader, Trustee, and patient of Dana-Farber, which twice helped save his life from cancer over the last 30 years.
-For the last 14 years, he has been President/CEO of the Boston Red Sox, and after the 2015 season, was named Boston Red Sox President/CEO Emeritus.
+Dana-Farber Cancer Institute appointed Boston Red Sox President/CEO Emeritus Larry Lucchino as Chairman of the Jimmy Fund in 2016.
+Lucchino is a longtime supporter, leader, Trustee, and patient of Dana-Farber, which has helped save his life from cancer three times over the past 30-plus years.
+He was President/CEO of the Boston Red Sox for 14 years, and after the 2015 season, was named Boston Red Sox President/CEO Emeritus.
 Since 2015, he has been Chairman and Principal Owner of the Worcester Red Sox, the Red Sox minor league affiliate that recently relocated from Pawtucket, Rhode Island.

-As Chairman of the Jimmy Fund, Lucchino is the lead ambassador and public spokesperson for the Jimmy Fund to strengthen relationships with the corporate community and professional sports teams, to strategize on policy and fundraising initiatives, and to recognize the many passionate donors and event participants.
-Lucchino will help increase awareness of the importance of philanthropic support for Dana-Farber and highlight the breakthroughs and milestones Dana-Farber doctors and researchers have achieved toward finding cures and treatments for cancer as a result of Jimmy Fund support.
+As Chairman of the Jimmy Fund, Lucchino is the lead ambassador and public spokesperson for the Jimmy Fund to strengthen relationships with the corporate community and professional sports teams, to strategize on policy and fundraising initiatives, and to recognize the Jimmy Fund’s many passionate donors and event participants.
+Lucchino helps increase awareness of the importance of philanthropic support for Dana-Farber and highlight the breakthroughs and milestones Dana-Farber doctors and researchers have achieved toward finding cures and treatments for cancer as a result of Jimmy Fund support.

 A Dana-Farber Trustee since 2003, Lucchino and Chairman of the Board of Trustees Joshua Bekenstein were also co-chairs of Mission Possible: The Dana-Farber Campaign to Conquer Cancer, which was completed in 2010 and raised $1.18 billion.
-In addition, Lucchino currently chairs the Institute's Trustee Development Committee.
+In addition, Lucchino participates in the Institute's Trustee Philanthropy Committee.

 In 1985, prior to his position with the Boston Red Sox, Lucchino, then vice president/general counsel of the Baltimore Orioles, was diagnosed with non-Hodgkin lymphoma at age 40.
 He chose Dana-Farber, one of the country's leading transplant centers, to receive chemotherapy and an autologous bone marrow transplant.
 Under the care of Lee Nadler, MD, and the late Emil "Tom" Frei III, MD, Lucchino received a transplant and was in isolation for 38 days.
 On the day he was released, seeking a return to a normal life, Lucchino attended his first Red Sox game at Fenway Park.
 John Harrington, then chairman of the Boston Red Sox, arranged for Larry to watch the game from an empty glass-enclosed broadcast booth, given his weakened immune system.